-Students should contact the Study Abroad Office to learn more about available opportunities.
-The Study Abroad Office provides information and advising on programs, offered courses, travel, and scholarships.
+Students should contact the Center for Enhanced Academic Experiences to learn more about available opportunities.
+The Center for Enhanced Academic Experiences provides information and advising on programs, offered courses, travel, and scholarships.
 Students interested in immersive foreign language programs in French, German, or Spanish should also contact the Department of Modern Language Studies.
 Current information is also available on the College's Study Abroad webpage.